alex5250/grepper_py/README.md

 ```
 3. Use .deb /.rpm package (comming soon)
 4. Windows users please compile from sourses (binary comming later)
+5. Unstable and fresh binaries can be downloaded from your github actions.

 # I am software developer (how to perpare env for debug/develop this project)